-We’re the Typelevel family of projects in 2017, and we’re going to organize a new Summit.
+We’re the Typelevel family of projects, and in 2020 we’re going to organize a new Summit.
 This is the call for speakers.
-If you have any questions at all, please contact email@example.com.
-This form is administrated by Lars Hupel (firstname.lastname@example.org) and the data you entered will be shared with the programme committee.
+If you have any questions at all, please contact firstname.lastname@example.org.
+This form is administrated by Luka Jacobowitz (email@example.com) and the data you entered will be shared with the programme committee.
 We won’t publish any of information you’ve entered here without your consent first.

 What is Typelevel anyway?
 It is a community of projects and individuals organized around:

 - Pure, typeful, functional programming in Scala